TurtIeSocks/basic-pokemon-stats/README.md

 # basic-pokemon-stats

-Simple server that accepts Pokemon webhooks and stores them in a database for analysis.
+Rust based server that accepts standardized Pokemon webhooks and stores them in a database for analysis.